northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 For commuters who live north of Wellington, we should consider rerouting some bus service to Rue de Verdun.
 Cross streets like de l'Église and Galt may also benefit from changes to their services adapted to the pedestrian street.

 Within the pedestrian zone, small shuttles [like this one in Slovenia](https://www.visitmaribor.si/en/what-to-do/transports/6314-), can be an accessible transit option.
 Their small footprint allows them to coexist on a car-free street, providing a service that isn't disruptive to the urban environment.

+Door-to-door paratransit bus service (transport adapté) on Wellington can be maintained as an accessible transit option.

 Seniors and people with reduced mobility are also provided a [free taxi service](https://www.facebook.com/arrondissementdeverdun/posts/pfbid03VMFDdLDd1a8iagViPmtcb8zwyyMEM5x1Zz5AjhADe2KtGXzLrTqcoUGyGabNTXrl) in the area covering Promenade Wellington as part of a pilot project during the pedestrianization period.
 Such service can benefit from greater promotion and expansion.